NetComposer/nksip/doc/FEATURES.md

  * Stateless proxy servers, even using TCP/TLS.
  * Full IPv6 support.
 NkSIP can connect IPv4-only with IPv6-only hosts.
  * Full support for NAPTR and SRV location, including priority and weights.
+ * Outbound and GRUU support.
  * Automatic registrations and timed pings.
  * Dialog and SDP media start and stop detection.
  * SDP processing utilities.
  * Powerful event support.
- * Simple STUN server (for future SIP Outbound support).
+ * Simple STUN server
  * Full RFC4475 and RFC5518 Torture Tests passing.
  * Robust and highly scalable, using all available processor cores.